- What does “no opinion” mean?

 Note that using the experimental proportional method for your poll can

-dramatically increase the load on the CIVS server, so avoid that mode for large
+dramatically increase the load on the CIVS server, so please avoid that mode

-polls, especially where there are a lot of candidates to choose from.
+for large polls, especially if there are many candidates to choose from.

 How reliable is CIVS?